Watch now: Gov. Kevin Stitt wants state employees to serve as substitute teachers during COVID-19 surge

 OKLAHOMA CITY — As more and more schools go to distance learning in the wake of the latest COVID-19 surge, Gov. Kevin Stitt on Tuesday announced a plan to let state employees serve as substitute teachers.

+Stitt signed an executive order directing state agencies to create mechanisms for state employees to substitute teach.
+The order is effective for 120 days.

-“We expect state employees to be mobilized tomorrow and be reaching out to the school districts,” Stitt said.
+“We expect state employees to be mobilized tomorrow and be reaching out to the school districts,” the governor said.
 “That is our intent.”

 The governor has criticized schools for not having an in-person option for instruction, saying students suffer mentally and academically without it.

-State employees would not be paid a substitute teaching rate but would still be paid by their respective agency, said Steven Harpe, the state’s chief operating officer.
+State employees would not be paid a substitute teaching rate but would still be paid by their respective agencies, said Steven Harpe, the state’s chief operating officer.

 Oklahoma has 32,000 state employees, Stitt said.